FKnottenbelt/LS_130/139/definitions.md

 If the argument passed in is neither a block nor a Proc, Ruby calls
 #to_proc on the object and passes the result to the method.

+> from the forum:

+    Closures are not formally defined in the Ruby documentation.
+    Thus, you may see some conflicts between what we describe and what other sites say.
+Stick with what we say here in 130 and 139, and you should be fine when it counts.

+    In Ruby, there are two main forms of closures: procs and lambas.
+    For our purposes here at LS, we're can treat blocks as being equivalent to anonymous (unnamed) procs, so blocks are also closures.

+    For our purposes, blocks, procs, and lambdas are all the ways that Ruby forms closures.

+    Blocks are the most common way Ruby developers deal with closures.

+    In the summary, we say that methods can sometimes be closures.
+In a sense, that's true, but it's not worth bringing up in this course, so we're going to delete that.

+    Closures do not have to be assigned to a variable (a block is not assigned to a variable).

+    Blocks are not objects.